PowerDNS/pdns/docs/markdown/authoritative/running.md

 # Running and Operating PowerDNS
-PDNS is normally controlled via a SysV-style init.d script, often located in `/etc/init.d` or `/etc/rc.d/init.d`.
+PowerDNS is normally controlled via a SysV-style init.d script, often located in `/etc/init.d` or `/etc/rc.d/init.d`.
 For Linux distributions with systemd, a service file is provided (either in the package or in the contrib directory of the tarball).